mehulagg/gitlab/doc/administration/gitaly/praefect.md

 for implementation details.

 NOTE:
-If not set in GitLab, feature flags are read as false from the console and Praefect uses their default value, which depends on the GitLab version.
+If not set in GitLab, feature flags are read as false from the console and Praefect uses its default value, which depends on the GitLab version.

 ## Setup Instructions